LukeZGD/Legacy-iOS-Kit/README.md

 # Legacy iOS Kit

 - (formerly iOS-OTA-Downgrader)
-- **A multi-purpose script to save SHSH blobs, downgrade/restore, and jailbreak supported legacy iOS devices**
+- **A multi-purpose script to downgrade/restore, save SHSH blobs, and jailbreak legacy iOS devices**
-- **Linux and macOS** are supported
+- Supported on **Linux and macOS**
-    - Windows usage is not recommended, many features will not work
+    - Usage on Windows is not recommended, many features will not work
-- **Read the ["How to Use" wiki page](https://github.com/LukeZGD/Legacy-iOS-Kit/wiki/How-to-Use) for usage instructions**
+- **Read the ["How to Use" wiki page](https://github.com/LukeZGD/Legacy-iOS-Kit/wiki/How-to-Use) for instructions**
 - **Read the ["Troubleshooting" wiki page](https://github.com/LukeZGD/Legacy-iOS-Kit/wiki/Troubleshooting) for tips, frequent questions, and troubleshooting**

 ## Features